Daris02/virtualhost-apache2-sys1/README.md

 ```sh
 ansible-playbook -i inventory.yml playbook.yml --ask-become-pass -k
 ```
+NOTE
--i : to indicate the inventory
+>-i : to indicate the inventory

--k : to etablish the SSH connection
+>-k : to etablish the SSH connection

---ask-become-pass : to get the authorization like root (sudo) while the launch all playbook
+>--ask-become-pass : to get the authorization like root (sudo) while the launch all playbook